mohamedtarek10/Mask-detection-with-realtime-/README.md

 ## Model Architecture

 The CNN model consists of several convolutional layers followed by max-pooling layers.
-The final layer uses softmax activation to predict the color category.
+The final layer uses softmax activation for binary classification.

 ## Data Augmentation